nix-community/dream2nix/docs/src/guides/getting-started.md

 - `hello.nix` declares a dream2nix module that imports [mkDerivation](../reference/mkDerivation/index.md) and
   uses that to build GNU hello.

-Check out the code below and its annotations to learn more!
+Check out the code below and don't miss the annotations, hidden behind those little plusses, to learn more!

 !!! note